kentcb/azure_application_insights/README.md

 );
 ```

+> NOTE: depending on your Azure environment, you may also wish to override the default ingestion endpoint.
+To do this,
+> provide a value for the `ingestionEndpoint` parameter when creating a `TransmissionProcessor`.

 This is a typical setup where telemetry items are buffered before being transmitted.
 Depending on your processing needs, you may have a need for more than one `TelemetryClient` in your application.
 For example, you might have one `TelemetryClient` that buffers telemetry items and is used for all telemetry other than errors, and a second that does not buffer and is used only to submit errors as promptly as possible.
 Please review the example code and API docs for alternative configurations.

 Once you have a `TelemetryClient`, you can simply invoke the various methods to capture telemetry items: